CellProfiling/pipex/README.md

 Requirements
 ------------

-- Any regular linux distribution or windows with a modern python 3 installation.
+- Any regular linux distribution, windows 10+ or MacOS with a modern python 3 installation.
 [Note] a docker image is also provided.
 - Enough RAM (and/or SSD hard disk to be used as swap memory in case of linux) to handle the working images' resolution.
 As a guideline:
   - Up to 6k resolution -> 8GB.
   - Up to 12k resolution -> 16GB.